 Suppose you make a false start to a question, and change your mind about how you’re going to solve it.
 Write out your new solution, and only score out the old one after you have finished replacing it: if you run out of time, you may get some marks for the working in your first attempt, so don’t scribble it out prematurely.

 This won’t directly affect your marks, but is still important.
 All exam papers have instructions on the front, called the rubric.
 Read the rubric, and follow it.
-In particular, if it asks you to write different sections of the exam in separate script books/pages, please do this.
+This is particularly important for exams with dedicated script books.
+In particular, if it asks you to write different sections of the exam on separate pages, please do this.
 If you don’t, it makes the marking process much more laborious (I won’t bore you with why, just trust me on this).
-Also, that grid on the front of the script book that asks you to fill in which question numbers you have done?
-Please actually do that.
-You might not always think it, but the markers are endeavouring to give you as many marks as we can; don’t make our task any harder than it needs to be.
-Having said that, if you have a memory blank then suddenly realise you have written an answer in the wrong book, just press on.
-Don’t spend any time re-writing it in the correct book; this is a huge waste of your precious time.
-We might grumble a bit about it, but we will work around the issue when marking.